 If you believe you are a Lucky Duck and have an interest in joining a community of like-minded people committed to giving thanks by giving back, please join our efforts and donate now.

 About the Lucky Duck Foundation

 The Lucky Duck Foundation is committed to alleviating the suffering of San Diego County’s homeless.

-Through thoughtful collaborations, the Lucky Duck Foundation and the San Diego community aspire to lead the nation in caring for its most vulnerable citizens.
+Through thoughtful collaborations, we aspire to lead the nation in caring for San Diego’s most vulnerable citizens.

-To confront homelessness, the Lucky Duck Foundation engages in creative fundraising and effective collaborations with service providers, business experts, community leaders, educators, philanthropists and politicians.
-These efforts, in turn, empower experienced non-profit service providers to support the homeless with triage, assessment, tracking and transitional services and shelters.
+To confront homelessness, LDF engages in creative fundraising and productive collaborations with service providers, business experts, community leaders, educators, philanthropists, and politicians.
+These efforts, in turn, raise awareness and empower experienced non-profit service providers to support the homeless with triage, assessment, tracking, and transitional services and shelters.

 A Successful Proposal – Temporary Bridge Shelters